pratyakshroy47/NFT-Marketplace/README.md

 # nft_market

-A flutter based application where you can sell or buy NFTs.
+A flutter based application where you can sell or buy NFTs